 See?
 It goes together like Bert and Ernie.

 Just remember that your work is NOT done once you get that sale.
 Follow up afterwards to create loyal, satisfied customers.
-Bad word-of-mouth can kill you in 2016 because anybody can reach millions of people in a matter of minutes, so go that extra mile.
+Bad word-of-mouth can kill you because anybody can reach millions of people in a matter of minutes, so go that extra mile.

 So, do you have a plan?
 Like a good reporter, you need to ask the right questions when sketching your inbound marketing.